What I am:

 Michelle quit college when she met her soulmate in a traffic jam.
 Her cowboy swept her away, took her to see the sunrise over the Rockies, the beaches of Monterrey, and every interstate in the contiguous United States.
 She moved to Missouri with him a short time after they met and they’ve spent the last twenty-two years growing, healing, and loving.
 It’s a beautifully messy story of two people who fell in love yet had to overcome years of dysfunction and abuse–but they did it together.

-Michelle was the first woman to work in the shop of an outdoor advertising agency, she was a midnight truck stop waitress, a high-end steak house server, a truck driver, quality control for a nationally recognized brand, a bank teller, a Walmart cashier, a direct sales leader, a Fed-ex driver, a women’s ministry leader, an author, editor, artist, photographer, and intuitive life coach.
-She is a wife, mother, grandmother, homeschool teacher, foodie, and lover of the earth.
+Michelle was the first woman to work in the shop of an outdoor advertising agency, she was a midnight truck stop waitress, a high-end steak house server, a truck driver, quality control for a nationally recognized brand, a bank teller, a Walmart cashier, a direct sales leader, a Fed-ex driver, a women’s ministry leader, an author, editor, artist, and photographer.
+She is a wife, mother, grandmother, foodie, and lover of the earth.
+A forever learner with a heart for adventure.

 In the past decade, the sting of death has struck too many times.
 She lost her big-brother-like uncle to suicide and her best friend to cancer.
 Then Phil’s Grandma Barnes, Grandpa Jack, Grandma Schalk.
 Michelle sang to her grandma as she took her last breath and then two years later repeated that very scene with her mother.
 Then Phil’s step-dad and a year later, his mom.
 His biological dad passed when Phil was a year old.
 And most recently her dad.
 There is much to learn in the passing of the most important people in life, those who shaped your existence.
 Forgiveness has been essential in the healing.

-The past decade has also been host to a medical condition which led to complete adrenal failure and a host of other complications that were shutting down her body.
+The past decade has also been host to a medical condition which led to complete adrenal failure and then breast cancer which came with bilateral mastectomy and DIEP Flap reconstruction.
 The journey to health taught Michelle the most important lessons in healing mind, body, and spirit as a whole unit.

 The healing she thought was unattainable has come in massive waves of grace and love.
 Now, Michelle holds space for those who desire a life of love and peace amidst the chaos and pain.
 She helps souls heal and become confident.
 Imagine Michelle with a bucket of soapy water and a sponge helping you clean from your soul all of the dirt and grime from your life-long journey.
 That’s what she does best.

-Favorite books adult years: The Time Traveler’s Wife and Red Elk Speaks
+Favorite books adult years: The Time Traveler’s Wife and Braiding Sweetgrass